-Χ Yes, the Fund has opted to consider principal adverse impacts on a qualitative basis primarily through (a) business activity-based exclusions outlined in the investment strategy that are aimed at mitigating principal adverse impacts, some of which are associated with principal adverse impact indicators in Table 1 of Annex I of SFDR Regulatory Technical Standards, and (b) managed greenhouse gas emissions intensity with an aim of this to be lower than the Index.
-These measures are supplemented by controversies monitoring, voting and engagement policies.
+Х Yes, the Fund has opted to consider principal adverse impacts on a qualitative basis primarily through business activity-based exclusions outlined in the investment strategy that are aimed at mitigating principal adverse impacts, some of which are associated with principal adverse impact indicators in Table 1 of Annex I of SFDR RTS, supplemented by controversies monitoring, voting and engagement policies.
 Consideration of principal adverse impacts on sustainability factors will be addressed as part of the periodic reporting to be appended to the annual report.

-The Fund is actively managed and invests primarily in equity securities with the aim of producing long-term returns.
-The assessment of sustainability is factored into the Investment Manager's stock research framework.
-In identifying the leading companies of tomorrow, the contribution that the relevant company will make to society through its products and/or services is part of the analysis as to whether there is a growth opportunity and competitive advantage.
-The Fund uses norms-based evaluation, business activity-based exclusion and active ownership to support the attainment of the promoted environmental and/or social characteristics and these are implemented on a continuous basis through ongoing compliance with, and monitoring of, the binding commitments outlined in the next section.
+The Fund is actively managed and invests at least 90% in equity securities with the aim of providing above average returns over the long term by investing in companies which demonstrate long term growth prospects and good stewardship.
+The assessment of sustainability and good stewardship is significantly integrated into the Investment Manager's stock research framework.
+The Fund uses positive screening through the Investment Manager's inclusion framework, norms-based evaluation, business activity-based exclusion and active ownership to support the attainment of the promoted environmental and/or social characteristics and these are implemented on a continuous basis through ongoing compliance with, and monitoring of, the binding commitments outlined in the next section.